replicate/cog/docs/private-package-registry.md

 ```

 Using a secret mount allows the private registry credentials to be securely passed to the `pip install` setup command, without baking them into the Docker image.

+> **Warning**
+> If you run `cog build` or `cog push` and then change the contents of a secret source file, the cached version of the file will be used on subsequent builds, ignoring any changes you made.
+To update the contents of the target secret file, either change the `id` value in `cog.yaml` and the `--secret` option, or pass the `--no-cache` option to bypass the cache entirely.